systemkern/contribution-guidelines/CONTRIBUTE.md

 3. Use the imperative in the subject line
 4. No period at the end of the subject
 5. Leave a blank line after the subject for separation
-6. Limit the leght of the body to 72 characters
+6. Limit the length of the body to 72 characters
 7. Explain the why and the context of the change, not what was changed

 Example: